 - fraud or tax evasion involving more than $10,000

 Aliens arrested for any crime in the state of Nevada are advised to retain experienced counsel as soon as possible.
-They may be able to persuade the prosecutor to dismiss the case or reduce it to a non-deportable offense.
+You may be able to persuade the prosecutor to dismiss the case or reduce it to a non-deportable offense.

 In California?
 Go to our page on California crime laws.